Opening Soon

 Overview

-The Community Gaming Grants - Program Grants provide up to $250,000 annually to not-for-profit organizations in British Columbia for the delivery of ongoing programs and minor capital projects that address community-identified needs.
-Eligible activities include programs in the areas of arts and culture, sport, environment, human and social services, and public safety.
+Community Gaming Grants Program Grants provide up to $250,000 a year to not-for-profit organizations in British Columbia to support ongoing programs and capital projects that directly benefit communities.
+Eligible activities include sport and the arts, environmental initiatives, and human, social, and public safety services.

 /100